TCCON/ggg-rs/book/src/postproc/write_public_netcdf/explicit_xgases.md

 - `gas_long` (optional): the full name of the gas instead of its abbreviation, e.g. "carbon dioxide" for CO2.
 If not given, then the configuration will try to find the `gas` value in its [`[gas_long_names]`](/write_public_netcdf/gas_proper_names.html) section and use that, falling back on the `gas` value if the gas is not defined in the gas long names section.
+- `xgas_attr_overrides` (optional): a table of attribute values that can override existing attribute values on the private Xgas variable.
+- `xgas_error_attr_overrides` (optional): a table of attribute values that can override existing attribute values on the private Xgas error variable.
 - `prior_profile` (optional): how to copy the a priori profile.
+- `prior_profile_attr_overrides` (optional): a table of attribute values that can override existing attribute values on the private prior profile variable.
 - `prior_xgas` (optional): how to copy the a priori column average.
+- `prior_xgas_attr_overrides` (optional): a table of attribute values that can override existing attribute values on the private prior Xgas variable.
 - `ak` (optional): how to copy the averaging kernels.
+- `ak_attr_overrides` (optional): a table of attribute values that can override existing attribute values on the private AK variable.
 - `slant_bin` (optional): how to find the slant Xgas bin variable needed to expand the AKs.
 - `traceability_scale` (optional): how to find the variable containing the WMO or analogous scale for this data.
+- `required` (optional): this is `true` by default; set it to `false` if you want to copy this Xgas if present but it is not an error if it is missing.

 `prior_profile`, `prior_xgas`, `ak`, `slant_bin`, and `traceability_scale` can all be defined following the syntax in the [ancillary variable specifications](#ancillary-variable-specifications).
 Note that `slant_bin` is a special case in that it will only be used if the AKs are to be copied, but cannot be omitted in that case.